roshansingh/roshansingh.github.io/_posts/2015-01-02-winter-ride.md

 categories:
   - Travel
 tags:
-  - Agumbe
+  - agumbe
-  - Chikmangalur
+  - chikmangalur
-  - Kudremukh
+  - kudremukh
-  - Motorcycle trip
+  - motorcycle-trip
-  - Mudigere
+  - mudigere
-  - Sringeri
+  - sringeri
 ---
 2014 was an incredible year for me.
 I travelled a lot.
 I decided to end this year with another ride with some fellow bikers.
 This was a 4-day ride in which I covered Mudigere, Kudremukh, Sringeri, Agumbe, Chikmanglur and Mullayangiri.